 Bitcoin Price Watch; Here’s What’s On Tonight

+With that said, we’re now looking at price hovering in and around the lower end of tonight’s range, so if we see a solid bounce (which could well happen, looking at the shorter term volume metrics), a break is far from out of the question.

+So, let’s not waste any more time – let’s jump into our analysis and try and get the levels together that we need to use for this evening’s session and that will allow us to draw a profit from the market if we see the sort of action we are looking for.

-As ever, take a quick look at the chart below before we get started so as to get an idea what’s on.
-It’s a one-minute candlestick chart and it’s got our primary range overlaid in green.
+As ever, before we get into the detail, take a quick look at the chart below to get an idea where things stand.
+The chart is a one-minute candlestick chart and it’s got our primary range overlaid in green.

-As the chart shows, the range that we are looking to carry into the session this evening comes in as defined by support to the downside at 11108 and resistance to the upside at 11251.

-We’re going to get into a long trade if price closes above resistance, with an immediate upside target of 11400.
-Conversely, if we see price close below support, we’ll get in short towards a downside target of 11000 flat.
+As the char shows, the range that we’re looking at for the session this evening comes in as defined by support to the downside at 11320 and resistance to the upside at 11450.
+We’re going to keep an eye out for a break above resistance, followed by a close above that level, as an entry signal towards an immediate upside target of 11600.
+Conversely, if we see a close below support, we’ll be jumping into a short entry towards an immediate downside target of 11420.

-Let’s see how things play out and we will revisit tomorrow morning to try and respond to whatever happens overnight.
+Let’s see how things play out and we’ll revisit in the morning.

 The post Bitcoin Price Watch; Here’s What’s On Tonight appeared first on NewsBTC.